-Looking at it from a slightly different angle – if you’re a Contractor/Operator and you’re bidding on projects, it’s vital to know how your charge-out rates have played out over time to give yourself maximum credibility in your customer’s eyes.
+Looking at it from a slightly different angle – if you’re a contractor and you’re bidding on projects, it’s vital to know how your charge-out rates have played out over time to give yourself maximum credibility in your customer’s eyes.
 It also positions you with a good strategy of how, when, and how much to increase your rates when that time is appropriate.
 You may have executed on past contracts with a repeat customer in which your margins ended up being consistently lower than expected.
 Sharing this information with your customer – along with why this happened like it did – will help your customer better understand why you’re proposing a rate increase.

 Negotiations are tricky enough as it is, without firm historical numbers to back up your position, you’ll be going in weak and ill-prepared.
 4castplus is an ideal construction project management software solution to help you track, report and trend this critical information and put you in the lead position when bidding on or awarding contracts.